Uss-Momas/Bin2Dec/README.md

 **Binary** is the number system all digital computers are based on.
 Therefore it's important for developers to understand binary, or in a short form, base 2 numbering.
 The Purpose of Bin2Dec is to provide practice and understanding of how binary calculations happens.

+## User Stories
+- [x] User can enter up to 8 digits in the input fiel
+- [] User must be notified if anything other than 1 and 0 is present
+- [] User view the results in a single output field containing the decimal (base 10) of the binary number that was entered

+## TO DO
+- [] Add a simple UI

 ## Tools
 1. **Java SE**: JDK 11

+## Contribuite
+- Feel Free to contribute with more user stories and to do's
+- Also feel free to contribute new modifications, and suggest different aproaches